parkjangwon/icu/README.md

 ## 📝 API Endpoints

+- All endpoints require a valid `Authorization: Bearer <access_token>` header from Supabase Auth.
 - `POST /api/register-url`: Registers a new URL for monitoring.
-- `GET /api/monitor/:uniqueId`: Retrieves monitoring data for a specific URL.
+- `GET /api/monitor/:uniqueId`: Retrieves monitoring data for a specific URL (owned by the authenticated user).
+- `GET /api/notification-settings/:uniqueId`: Retrieves notification settings for a monitored URL.
-- `POST /api/update-notification-email`: Updates the notification email for a monitored URL.
+- `POST /api/update-notification-settings`: Updates notification settings (email or webhook) for a monitored URL.